 Once imported, the Figma branch will look and function like any other Ditto project.
 You’ll be able to tell that a project is connected to a Figma branch if you see the following badge next to the project name:

-At the moment, you can only connect one branch of a Figma file to Ditto at a time.
-This means that if you’ve already imported the main branch of a Figma file into Ditto, you won’t be able to import another branch.
-You’ll have to delete the existing project that’s connected to the main branch, and then import your intended branch from scratch as a new project.
+Working on multiple branches of a Figma file at once in Ditto is currently in beta.
+This means that if you’ve already imported the main branch of a Figma file into Ditto, you won’t be able to import another branch unless you opt into the beta, and will need to delete the existing project that’s connected to the main branch, and then import your intended branch from scratch as a new project.

 When a branch file gets merged or archived in Figma, the next time you open the Ditto project, you’ll get presented with the following modal, asking what you want to do with the changes made in the Figma branch: